Introduction / History

 What Are Their Lives Like?

-The Merat have four subdivisions.
-They speak in Marwari with each other.
+They speak in Marwari with one another, also Urdu and Hindi.
 They have village elders who judge in community matters and they give fines to those found guilty.

 What Are Their Beliefs?